arcuru/pokem/README.md

 `pokem` is only packaged on crates.io, but it's recommended that you run from git HEAD for now.

 For [Nix](https://nixos.org/) users, this repo contains a Nix flake.
 See the [setup section](#nix) for details on configuring.

-## Alternative Ideas

-Here are some non-standard things you could do with this:

-### Alert Everywhere

-1. Run the bot account on a homeserver with bridges configured.
-2. Have the bot account login to anywhere else with a bridge (Discord, Slack, IRC, iMessage, etc).
-3. Use this to ping the Discord/Slack/IRC room using the bridge.

-### Script Your Own Messages

-1. Give `pokem` _your_ login info.
-2. Send any message to a room of your choice as yourself. e.g. `pokem <room> I'm running late`

-## Comparison with ntfy.sh

-### Cons

-1. Way fewer features. `pokem` only does text pings on Matrix.
-2. Fewer integrations. `pokem` is limited to only Matrix and things bridged to Matrix.

-### Pros

-1. Secure room topics by default.
-Nobody else can subscribe to the messages even with the key (although they could _send_ them).
-2. You don't need a separate app, just use your existing Matrix client.

 ## Setup